sillsdev/ptx2pdf/docs/documentation/SideBars.md

-% A Work-in-progress, and aspirational document.
-I.e. this may change, and no features are at present guaranteed to be present!
-%
 # Sidebars
 Sidebars (`\esb`) are boxes of text (or other USFM elements).
 They act as miniature pages, which may have a background colour, and which may be transparent (allowing a whole-page background image or decoration to show through).
 They may also have borders and their own watermark or background image, and a foreground image such as a logo that would further identify the type of information being presented (e.g. a scroll for historic notes, or a compass for geographical notes).